 Employer contributions are governed by the Authority and can be amended by the Authority with approval of the Authority's Board.
 The Authority contributes to the Trust Fund based on an actuarially determined amount.
-For the year ended June 30, 2019, the Authority's average contribution rate was 8.6% of covered employee payroll.
-Contributions were \$420,000 in FY2018 and \$419,000 in FY2019.
+For the year ended June 30, 2020, the Authority's average contribution rate was 9.36% of covered employee payroll.
+Contributions were \$430,008 and \$419,000 for the years ended June 30, 2020 and June 30, 2019, respectively.